DomainKeys Identified Mail: Verification

+A CNAME record can also be used to point at a different TXT record, for example when one organization sends email on behalf of another.

 The receiver can use the public key (value of the p tag) to then validate the signature on the hash value in the header field, and check it against the hash value for the mail message (headers and body) that was received.
 If the two values match, this cryptographically proves that the mail was signed by the indicated domain and has not been tampered with in transit.

 Signature verification failure does not force rejection of the message.
 Instead, the precise reasons why the authenticity of the message could not be proven should be made available to downstream and upstream processes.
-Methods for doing so may include sending back an FBL message, or adding an Authentication-Results header field to the message as described in RFC 7001.
+Methods for doing so may include sending back an FBL message, or adding an Authentication-Results: header field to the message as described in RFC 7001.